Grief Treatment Plans

 As with any other treatment plan you develop for your client, grief treatment plans should include specific, measurable objectives you and your client wish to accomplish throughout your sessions together.
 Here are some examples of goals you can focus on setting during grief treatment.

-• Increased understanding of loss: Your client will learn how to describe their feelings, identify issues, gain awareness, and establish steps to manage grief.
+• Increased understanding of loss: Your client will learn how to describe their feelings, identify issues, gain awareness, and establish steps to manage grief through the use of coping skills.

-• Validate the past: Your client will accept that there is no right or wrong way to grieve and that the process is ever-changing.
+• Validate the past: Your client will recognize that there is no "right or wrong way" to grieve and that the process is ever-changing.
 They will validate their past with their loved ones by creating new life experiences, gaining emotional support, and forging healthy relationships.

 • Accept responsibility for change: Address underlying feelings of grief and learn to resolve or let go by accepting the change.